 The main series of novels (Slayers) serves as the first.
 It is split into two arcs (1-8, 9-15), with the former storyline also existing in anime and manga form.

 The anime (Slayers, Next, Try, Revolution, Evolution-R, as well as the Premium movie), serves as the second, based on the first arc of the novels.
-Directly contradicts the novels in places (and itself).
+Directly contradicts the novels in places (and also itself).

 The Knight of the Aqua Lord manga is officially recognized as a third continuity (splitting from the novel verse after volume 8), and exists as another alternate second arc, standing alongside novels 9-15 and Try as an original story directly following the first arc.